Program of Studies

 Students meet once every seven day cycle in small counseling groups to focus on the needs of increased academic expectations, time management and strategies for taking standardized tests.
 Students begin initial career exploration facilitated by the Myers-Briggs Type Indicator.
 The Inventory provides feedback regarding interests and preferences which can be helpful in choosing a college major and future career.
 The counselor scores the inventory and gives each student their individual results.
 Other topics specific to sophomores concern driving safety, decision making in all aspects of their lives, and healthy relationships.

-This course is designed to assist freshman and sophomore students in meeting the demands of their curriculum.
+This course is designed to assist freshman students in meeting the demands of their curriculum.
 Students learn to assess how they learn best and to develop effective strategies for success.
 Topics of the course include: time management, organizational techniques, study skills, outlining, note-taking, efficient study methods, reading for comprehension and mastery, text annotation, test preparation, lengthening concentration, strengthening memory, and self-advocacy.
 Students also learn how to use technology responsibly to support their academic performance.
 The instructor presents and the students practice each skill or strategy in the context of the student’s curriculum.
 Additional instruction is also offered in math and foreign language as needed.

 The Technology Department supports students and faculty individually and with curricular needs.
 Students come to understand how technology impacts their lives both in and out of school in positive and negative ways.
 Girls learn to find balance in using technology effectively and appropriately.